-NIA files chargesheet against UK national for violence at Indian High Commission in London
+NIA files chargesheet against UK national for vandalism at Indian High Commission in London

-The agency claimed that the violence was aimed at ‘influencing the crackdown’ on Sikh separatist Amritpal Singh and his organisation Waris Punjab De.
+The agency claimed that the incident was aimed at ‘influencing the crackdown’ on Sikh separatist Amritpal Singh and his organisation Waris Punjab De.

-The National Investigation Agency on Thursday filed a chargesheet against Inderpal Singh Gaba, a citizen of the United Kingdom, in connection with the violence that occurred at the Indian High Commission in London in March last year, The Hindu reported.
+The National Investigation Agency on Thursday filed a chargesheet against Inderpal Singh Gaba, a citizen of the United Kingdom, in connection with the vandalism of the Indian High Commission in London in March last year, The Hindu reported.

-On March 22, 2023, over 2,000 Khalistan supporters vandalised the High Commission premises, throwing ink and eggs at the buildings.
+On March 22, 2023, over 2,000 Khalistan supporters threw ink and eggs at the High Commission buildings.
 The term Khalistan refers to an independent Sikh nation sought by some groups.

 Three days earlier, a group of protestors scaled a part of the High Commission building and one of them attempted to pull down the Indian flag from there.
 However, a staff member prevented him from doing so and secured the flag.